-Staying active while travelling was a challenge that César Carvalho knew all too well: during his consulting years in Brazil, his busy schedule made it near impossible to exercise unless he paid for multiple gym memberships in several cities.
+Staying active while traveling is a challenge César Carvalho knew all too well: During his consulting years in Brazil, his busy schedule made it near impossible to exercise unless he paid for multiple memberships in several cities.
 This led him to create Gympass, a platform that gives companies and their employees 50% to 70% off a global network of fitness studios, digital workouts, and mental health and nutrition services.

 Communicating efficiently as the company scaled

-Now, all new Gympass employees start in Slack, which grants them instant access to relevant information that was previously buried in emails.
-With full context and insight into the company, they can jump straight into their team’s day-to-day work.
+Now all new Gympass employees start in Slack, which grants them instant access to relevant information previously buried in emails.
+With full context and insight into the company, they can jump straight into their team’s day-to-day.

 Channel-based communication in Slack

 Teams at Gympass work across a variety of Slack channels, virtual spaces to share messages, documents and information.
 Over 1,000 employees use more than 2,000 open Slack channels, sending 7,000 messages every day to exchange information and facilitate workflows.
 Teams leverage channels to coordinate projects, stay connected between locations and departments, and facilitate quick-turnaround tasks, like planning events.

 Each market has its own channel, such as